HubRise/website/content/developers/api/en/catalogs.md

 #### When Creating a Catalog

-If you are creating a catalog, you should upload all images before uploading the catalog data.
+If you are creating a catalog, you should upload images before the catalog.
 The recommended sequence is:

-1. First create an empty catalog: `POST /catalogs`.
+1. Create an empty catalog: `POST /catalogs`.

-2. Upload images on the catalog: `POST /catalogs/:catalog_id/images`, keep the returned `id`s for the next step.
+2. Upload images for the catalog: `POST /catalogs/:catalog_id/images`, and keep the returned `id`s for the next step.
+Optionally add `?private_ref=...` to supply a unique `private_ref` per image to ease future deduplication.
+See [When Updating a Catalog](#images-update-catalog) for details about deduplication.

 3. Upload the catalog: `PUT /catalogs/:catalog_id`, using the image `id`s.

-#### When Updating a Catalog
+#### When Updating a Catalog {#images-update-catalog}

-If you are updating a catalog, you should only upload new images to reduce the amount of data and speed up the process.
+If you are updating a catalog, you should only upload new images to minimise data transfer and speed up the process.
 Here is the recommended sequence:

 1. Fetch the existing images: `GET /catalogs/:catalog_id/images`.
    This returns each image `id`, `md5` checksum and, if it was supplied at creation time, its `private_ref`.
 2. Decide which images must be created.
 You can either:

    - compare `md5` if you still have the original bytes
-   - or compare the `private_ref` you supplied earlier, if you no longer have the raw image or checksum.
+   - or compare the `private_ref` you supplied earlier.
+This assumes that each distinct image binary content has a unique `private_ref`.

-3. Upload the new images: `POST /catalogs/:catalog_id/images` (add `?private_ref=` to supply an optional ref) and keep their `id`s.
+3. Upload the new images: `POST /catalogs/:catalog_id/images`, optionally add `?private_ref=...` to supply unique refs, and keep the image `id`s.
-4. Update the catalog: `PUT /catalogs/:catalog_id`, using the existing and new image `id`s.
+4. Update the catalog: `PUT /catalogs/:catalog_id`, supplying the reused or new image `id`s for each product or deal.

 ### 13.1.
 Create Image